SagarSDagdu/SimpleUserDefaults/README.md

 Just copy the file ````UserDefaultsStorage.swift```` in your project and you are good to go.

 ## Example

+### Setup code

-1. Create a struct which contains the UserDefaults for your app.
+Create a struct which contains the UserDefaults for your app.
 You can store all the default types as well as custom types which conform to Codable.
 An example of the such struct is :

 ````
 /// This struct is a sample of how to use the UserDefaultsStorage class to store and get UserDefaults in your app.